 Webflow Cost and Pricing?

-Webflow’s pricing is a little complex: with Webflow, you pay per month to host your app, but Webflow has over ten different tiers of pricing structure, including plans that are paid by account or by individual application, with “e-commerce” features enabled or not.
+Webflow’s pricing is a little complex.
+You pay per month to host your app, but Webflow has over ten different tiers of pricing structure, including plans that are paid by account or by individual application, with “e-commerce” features enabled or not.

-Pay by Application: Webflow plans start at $15 a month for a basic plan for a single app/website, targeted at sites that don’t need a CMS and have up to 25,000-page visits a month.
-The highest tier in this category is business pricing ($36/month) unless you want an e-commerce enabled site, which then starts at $29/month and moves up to as high as $212/month.
+Pay by Application: With monthly pricing, Webflow plans start at $18 a month for a basic plan for a single app/website, targeted at sites that don’t need a CMS and have up to 25,000-page visits a month.
+The highest tier in this category is business pricing ($49/month) unless you want an e-commerce-enabled site, which then starts at $29/month and moves up to as high as $212/month.

 Pay by Account: In addition to the plans above, you can also pay to develop multiple apps by paying $16-35 a month, or if you’re a team, $35 a person minimum.